-Also make sure your gear is protected from all weather conditions by bringing a waterproof cover and a dry bag for your camera and phone.
+Make sure your gear is protected from all weather conditions by bringing a waterproof cover and a dry bag for your camera and phone.

 Read Linda McMullen's story about her experience on Mount Everest.
 From trekking through snowstorms to suffering from altitude sickness, hiking to Base Camp is not for the faint of heart!

 I’ve had many hikes ruined with blisters.
 Even if you’ve worn in your shoes, blisters are a possibility trekking day after day so bring bandaids and strapping plaster in your first aid kit.

 Ready to book your adventure travel insurance?
 Get a free quote online.

 Lisa Owen is a pint-sized Australian following her dreams to travel to as many places as she can, and loves to share her photography, travel hacks, hiking adventures, and food discoveries along the way.
-At last count, she has travelled to more than 60 countries in between working in public relations and discovering hidden gems in Australia's great outdoors.
+At last count, she has travelled to more than 80 countries in between working in public relations and discovering hidden gems in Australia's great outdoors.
 Instagram: @thelittleadventurer.
 Facebook: The Little Adventurer Australia.